Sima You

-When Emperor Wu appointed his developmentally disabled son heir apparent, he was concerned that his subjects viewed Sima You too favourably.
-One such incident occurred between August 272 and 274, while Xiahou He was still Intendant of Henan.
-Emperor Wu had become gravely ill, and the Jin court considered making Sima You the next emperor, rather than Emperor Wu's son and crown prince Sima Zhong.
+After Emperor Wu appointed his developmentally disabled eldest son Sima Zhong heir apparent, he was concerned that his subjects viewed Sima You too favourably.
+One such incident occurred between August 272 and 274, (Note: According to the chronology of Jia Chong's biography in Book of Jin, the incident between him and Xiahou He took place after he was made sikong.
+According to Emperor Wu's biography in the same work, Jia Chong was made sikong in c.August 272; the month corresponds to 11 Aug to 9 Sep 272 in the Julian calendar.
+Vol.26 of the same work indicated that by 274, Xiahou He was already Minister of the Household.
+Thus, the incident must have happened between Aug 272 and 274.
+Vol.80 of Zizhi Tongjian dated this incident to 276 (2nd year of the Xian'ning era).
+While Emperor Wu's biography in Book of Jin did record that he was gravely ill in that year, if both Jin Shu and Tongjian were correct, it would mean that Xiahou He was first Minister of the Household in 274, then became Intendant of Henan before becoming Minister of the Household again after the incident.) while Xiahou He was still Intendant of Henan.
+Emperor Wu had become gravely ill, and the Jin court considered making Sima You the next emperor, rather than Sima Zhong.
 Xiahou told Jia Chong, "Your relations with both sons-in-law are equal.
 An heir should be chosen based on his virtues."
 Jia did not comment on the statement; after Emperor Wu heard about the incident, he moved Xiahou to the post of Minister of the Household, and deprived Jia of his military command, while allowing Jia to retain his titles and treatment in court.
 Despite this, Emperor Wu continued to bestow titles upon Sima You, including the post of sikong on 16 September 276, replacing Jia Chong (who was made Grand Commandant).

-In order to strengthen his son's position, he ordered Sima You away from Luoyang in January 283 to his fiefdom of Qi, despite protestations from their sisters, Princess Jingzhao and Princess Changshan.
-With his father-in-law Jia Chong having died a few months earlier in May 282, Sima You had one fewer powerful voice to intercede on his behalf.
+In order to strengthen Sima Zhong's position, he ordered Sima You away from Luoyang in January 283 (Note: Emperor Wu's biography in Book of Jin recorded that Sima You was made da sima, Great General who Stabilizes the East, and overall in charge of military affairs concerning Qingzhou on 28 January 283.
+This was also the last entry to mention You before his death in April that year.) to his fiefdom of Qi, despite protestations from their sisters, Princess Jingzhao and Princess Changshan.
+(Note: vol.42 (biography of Wang Ji, husband of Princess Changshan)) With his father-in-law Jia Chong having died a few months earlier in May 282, Sima You had one fewer powerful voice to intercede on his behalf.
 Sima You fell ill from the stress and died soon after in April 283 at the age of 38 (by East Asian age reckoning).
+(Note: vol.03 (Chronicles of Emperor Wu)) Emperor Wu decreed that the funeral rites for You's funeral follow those of their great-uncle, Sima Fu.